Investigators & Collaborators

 After his formal training in Mexico, Dr. Aviña did a Clinical Research Fellowship at the University of Alberta from 1993 to 1995, and subsequently completed a Master’s Degree in Experimental Medicine at the same university in 1997.
 In 2010, Dr. Aviña received his PhD in Experimental Medicine/Epidemiology from the University of British Columbia and began a faculty appointment as an Assistant Professor with the Faculty of Medicine at the same university on July 1st of that year.

 To start his career as a New Investigator, Dr. Aviña was granted a Network Scholar research training award from the Canadian Arthritis Network and The Arthritis Society.
 He was also named the first ever BC Lupus Society Scholar (a title he continues to hold).
-He is also a Michael Smith Foundation for Health Research scholar.
-Dr. Aviña has co-authored more than 115 publications in refereed journals, book chapters and peer reviewed published abstracts, and has given presentations at a number of national and international conferences
+He was also a Michael Smith Foundation for Health Research scholar.

 His areas of research include (1) the current epidemiology of systemic autoimmune rheumatic diseases (SARD) at the population level, (2) the disease burden of SARD including risks of co-morbidities associated with SARD and (3) the impact of SARD on overall and cause specific mortality.